idogada-akamai/fastapi-hello-world/README.md

 * Debug :)

 ### Notes
-* If you don't want to specify a context in eadh Okteto command enter the following command to set a default namespace
+* If you don't want to specify a context in each Okteto command enter the following command to set a default namespace
 ```shell
 okteto context use <context name>
 ```